eduardo-matos/django-global-permissions/README.md

 ContentType.objects.filter(name='global_permission', app_label='global_permissions').update(model='globalpermission')
 ```

-This change is required on django 1.7+ to avoid a prompt asking if you wanna remove staled content types after running a migration.
+This change is required on django 1.7+ to avoid a prompt asking if you want to remove staled content types after running a migration.